aburgasser/splat/docs/_build/html/_sources/quickstart.txt

-You can add several extras to this to label features, plot uncertainties, indicate telluric absorption regions, make multi-panel and multi-page plots of lists of spectra, etc. Be sure to look through the plotting subpackage for more details.
+You can add several extras to this to label features, plot uncertainties, indicate telluric absorption regions, make multi-panel and multi-page plots of lists of spectra, etc. Be sure to look through the SPLAT plotting subpackage for more details.